redwoodjs/redwood/learn.redwoodjs.com/docs/tutorial2/welcome-to-redwood-part-ii-redwoods-revenge.md

----
-id: welcome-to-redwood-part-ii-redwoods-revenge
-title: "Welcome to Redwood, Part II: Redwood's Revenge"
-sidebar_label: "Welcome to Redwood, Part II: Redwood's Revenge"
+# Welcome to Redwood, Part II: Redwood's Revenge
----

 Part 1 of the tutorial was a huge success!
 It introduced billions (maybe an exaggeration) of developers to what Redwood could do to make web development in the Javascript ecosystem a delight.
 But that was just the beginning.